OldUnreal/UnrealTournamentPatches/README.md

 Linux systems will need GNU libc 2.19 or later.

-macOS systems will need a 64-bit x86 CPU and Mac OS X Mavericks (10.9) or later.
-Some rendering features may be unavaiable on macOS.
-Apple M1 support is planned for the next patch.
+macOS systems will need a 64-bit x86 or Apple Silicon CPU and Mac OS X Mavericks (10.9) or later.
+Some rendering features may be unavailable on macOS.

 ## Features